 Amazon Aurora Documentation

-Amazon Aurora is a relational database service that combines the speed and availability of high-end commercial databases with the simplicity and cost-effectiveness of open-source databases.
-Aurora is fully compatible with MySQL and PostgreSQL, allowing existing applications and tools to run without requiring modification.
+Amazon Aurora is a relational database service that combines the benefits of high-end commercial databases and open-source databases.
+Aurora is compatible with MySQL and PostgreSQL.

 Amazon Aurora Features: MySQL-Compatible Edition